I will battle everyday to claim my rightful place!

 - Talus from Paladins is an energetic, bighearted, Cute Monster Boy who is quick on his feet and finds battle exciting.
 His species, the Ska'drin, are looked down upon and horribly maligned, but Talus is unfazed.
 He's optimistic and believes he can change the world (and the Ska'drin reputation) with the power of his ancestors.

-- Finn of Adventure Time is a Deconstructed example.
+- Finn of Adventure Time is a deconstructed example.
 At the series' start, Finn was a simple-minded yet righteous Kid Hero who lives to right wrongs and go on dangerous adventures.
 The problems started when he slowly came to see the Graying Morality of the world around him, and his impulsiveness bit him in the buns as he entered adolescence without anyone qualified to offer him any helpful wisdom or guidance, leading him to make some really dumb moves and blow his chances with two Love Interests.
-Nowadays, while he's never stopped being a hero and fighting evil, he's a lot more of a mature Mellow Fellow, a sharp contrast to the early days when he was well known for his proud declaration of "I'll slay anything that's evil, that's my deal!"
+Nowadays, while he's never stopped being a hero and fighting evil, he's a lot more of a mature Mellow Fellow, a sharp contrast to the early days when "I'll slay anything that's evil, that's my deal!" was his Signature Line.

 Radicles: Is that kid really brave or really stupid?Mr. Gar: Both.

 - Aang, the titular protagonist of Avatar: The Last Airbender, has many of this archetype's characteristics owing to his show's anime influence.
 He is a naive, energetic Kid Hero who lends a hand to everyone in need, and as the Avatar, he has a natural gift for bending the elements, and indeed has the latent ability to become the most powerful bender on the planet.
-However, he is a youthful Keet as opposed to a masculine Hot-Blooded hero, and he lacks the Big Eater component common to shonen heroes.
+However, he is a youthful Keet as opposed to a masculine Hot-Blooded hero, he lacks the Big Eater component common to shonen heroes, and he actively dislikes fighting, unlike most shonen heroes who love doing so.